joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Monte Carlo methods

-Monte Carlo methods, also known as Monte Carlo simulation or Monte Carlo analysis, are a class of computational algorithms that use repeated random sampling to solve mathematical problems.
+Monte Carlo methods, also known as Monte Carlo simulations, are a class of computational algorithms that use repeated random sampling to solve mathematical problems.
+Monte Carlo methods are used in many different fields, including physics, chemistry, finance, engineering, and computer science.
 The method is named after the Monte Carlo Casino in Monaco, where gambling games provide a similar random process.

-The basic idea of Monte Carlo methods is to simulate a complex system or process by generating a large number of random samples from a probability distribution.
+The basic idea is to simulate a complex system or process by generating a large number of random samples from a probability distribution.
 The resulting data can be used to estimate the behavior of the system or process and to calculate probabilities or expected values.

-Monte Carlo methods are used in many different fields, including physics, chemistry, finance, engineering, and computer science.
-For example, they are often used to simulate the behavior of complex systems such as weather patterns, financial markets, or nuclear reactions.

 The process of generating random samples is typically done using a computer program.
-The program first defines a probability distribution for the variables of interest.
-Then, it generates a large number of random samples from this distribution and calculates the resulting outcomes.
+The program defines a probability distribution for the variables of interest, then generates random samples from this distribution, and calculates results.

 The accuracy of the Monte Carlo simulation depends on the number of samples generated and the quality of the probability distribution used.
 As the number of samples increases, the accuracy of the simulation improves.